DAAHNYUAD/daahnyuad.github.io/_posts/2026-01-27-creating-a-static-siteS26.md

 <img src="/assets/images/creatingacct.png" style="zoom:25%;" />

-2. Make sure you have downloaded a text editor of your choice for your system.
-This lab write up will explain how to use [Sublime Text](https://www.sublimetext.com/) for simplicity sake.
-Others are possible, such as [Visual Studio Code](https://code.visualstudio.com/) or [RStudio Desktop](https://posit.co/download/rstudio-desktop/), but they are not explained here.
+1. Make sure you have downloaded a text editor of your choice for your system.
+This lab write up will explain how to use [Visual Studio Code](https://code.visualstudio.com/).
+[Sublime Text](https://www.sublimetext.com/).
+Others are possible, such asor [RStudio Desktop](https://posit.co/download/rstudio-desktop/), but they are not explained here.

-3. Make sure you have downloaded [Github Desktop](https://desktop.github.com/) for your system.
+2. Make sure you have downloaded [Github Desktop](https://desktop.github.com/) for your system.
 If you are familiar with versioning systems, you do not have to use Github Desktop and its graphic user interface, but this tutorial assumes that you do.
 Some folks like to use [Visual Studio Code](https://code.visualstudio.com/) because they can push their code directly to GitHub as explained [here](https://www.youtube.com/watch?v=7JjVz_1t34Q), but we have kept the intermediate step to foreground the versioning process.
 Feel free to work in the way that is most intuitive and efficient for you.
+I suggest starting with Github Desktop and transitioning to VSCode.

 STEP 2  "Forking" a repo.